Primitive data type: Booleans

 A Boolean type, typically denoted bool or boolean, is typically a logical type that can have either the value true or the value false.
 Although only one bit is necessary to accommodate the value set true and false, programming languages typically implement Boolean types as one or more bytes.

 Many languages (e.g. Java, Pascal and Ada) implement Booleans adhering to the concept of Boolean as a distinct logical type.
 Some languages, though, may implicitly convert Booleans to numeric types at times to give extended semantics to Booleans and Boolean expressions or to achieve backwards compatibility with earlier versions of the language.
 For example, early versions of the C programming language that followed ANSI C and its former standards did not have a dedicated Boolean type.
 Instead, numeric values of zero are interpreted as false, and any other value is interpreted as true.
 The newer C99 added a distinct Boolean type _Bool (later moved to bool as well as the keywords true and false with C23), and C++ supports bool as a built-in type and true and false as reserved words.

 Specific languages

 C and C++ basic types

 In C and C++, there are minimally four types, char, int, float, and double, but the qualifiers short, long, signed, and unsigned mean that C contains numerous target-dependent integer and floating-point primitive types.
 C99 allowed the modifier long to be used twice in combination with int (e.g. long long int).
 Similarly, signed and unsigned can be used as modifiers for integral types.
 C23 introduced the bool type as a core data type, while it was always a core data type of C++.
-C++ also features a std::byte type (similar to Java).
+Although C++ has a std::byte type in the standard library, it is not a primitive like Java's byte, but rather an enum (which prevents implicit conversion into an integral type) used to represent a raw byte.

 C and C++ also contain size_t, intptr_t and other integer types, for things like indexing arrays and collections.
 These are not distinct data types, but often aliases and are system-defined.
 These are perhaps similar to Rust usize and isize.

+C++26 introduces a mirror primitive for reflection, which is given the identifier std::meta::info, but is a fundamental type.